 Building effective solutions requires interdisciplinary knowledge and skill.
 It can go beyond understanding context of problem, gathering/cleaning data, feature engineering, training/testing a model and making solution available (though critical).
 Understanding when to buy, build, or outsource a solution is essential to innovating, scaling, and sustaining data products.
 Let’s walk through the full-stack skills and considerations to enable effective analytical data products.

-First let’s baseline – as the data science field matures different types of data scientists skills, roles, and responsibilities will emerge (fun note here on “battle of the Data Science Venn Diagrams…let’s not take ourselves to seriously).
+First let’s baseline – as the data science field matures different types of data scientist skills, roles, and responsibilities will emerge (fun note here on “battle of the Data Science Venn Diagrams…let’s not take ourselves to seriously).
 Being a “Analytical leader” tasked to deploy data products will require knowledge of why, when, where, and how a product will be used to achieve desired outcomes.

-At a glance this may be overwhelming, but read this as a team roster not one persons resume.
+At a glance this may be overwhelming, but read this as a team roster not ones resume.
 Let’s start with 4 major skills and add details as we go.